Last updated: 28/01/2024

 These criteria mean that my universe includes most of the FTSE All-Share index and a fair number of AIM stocks.
 I'm happy with that.
 I'm keen to combine the growth potential of quality small caps and the high yields on offer from larger businesses.

-As a private investor with a long-term view, I can also afford to take a relaxed view on liquidity.
+Selling: as a private investor with a long-term view, I can afford to take a relaxed view on liquidity.
 My approach does not require knee-jerk trading and I don't need to be able to liquidate large positions at short notice.
-I rarely sell except after deliberation.
+I rarely buy or sell shares, except after careful deliberation.

 My screening rules